Frequently Asked Questions

 The Violorama Electric Violin is entirely made by me and my team of robot minions in County Durham, England

 The remaining acoustic violins were individually handmade by small workshops in China.
 They will not be restocked.

 Where are you located?

-Violorama is run from my small home studio in York, England.
+Violorama is run from my home workshop and studio in County Durham, England.
 You can visit by appointment.

 What payment methods do you accept?

 My preferred method of payment is UK bank transfer.
-As explained on the home page, I am phasing out the use of paypal as they are prone to arbitrary and unreasonable decisions, and I no longer wish to support their unhealthy near monopoly.
-Until I find an alternative I will leave paypal buttons on the smaller items.
-For instruments and some other expensive items please contact me to arrange payment.
+I avoid paypal as they are prone to arbitrary and unreasonable decisions, and I no longer wish to support their unhealthy near monopoly.
 I may still accept paypal by personal arrangement if no other method is convenient.
 I can also accept cash in person, bank cheques, and personal cheques if you are an existing customer or are willing to wait for the cheque to clear before receiving the goods.

 What delivery methods do you use?